 East Anglia is fortunate in having a wealth of timber-framed buildings, many of which, like the Guildhall, were built with exuberant carving to display the carpenter’s skills as well as the owner’s wealth.

 These carved timbers were intended to be seen, while others were covered by a skin of lime render.

-To protect the wood from the elements, exposed timber frames, especially in East

-  Anglia, were in later centuries painted with a ‘wash’ of lime that acts as a

-  preservative against pollutants and other destructive elements in the
+To protect the wood from the elements, exposed timber frames, were in later centuries painted with a ‘wash’ of lime that acts as a preservative against pollutants and other destructive elements in the atmosphere.

-  atmosphere.

-  We lime-wash the Guildhall every five years or so, and in due course the weather

-  removes the lime, showing the weathered oak as a beautiful silver-grey.
+We limewash the Guildhall every five years or so, and over time the weather removes the lime, showing the weathered oak as a beautiful silver-grey colour.